qtvo93/web-dev-app-PERN/README.md

 # web-dev-course-final

+The web application was built using PostgresQL - Express - React - Nodejs tech stack

-How to set up the dev server:
+-> How to set up the dev server:

-1. Database:
+#1.
+Database:

 -> Open PosgresQl and run: